Multilingual content retrieval and answer generation

 It’s possible to generate answers in a language that’s different from the language of the content that the RGA model retrieves.

-RGA leverages GPT’s linguistic capabilities to generate the answer.
+RGA leverages a generative LLM’s linguistic capabilities to generate the answer.
 This includes the LLM’s ability to translate text.

 When the generated answer is in a different language than the content that was used to generate it, the citations for the generated answer appear in the original language.